chef/chef-oss-practices/communication/README.md

-> [!WARNING]
-> This page in the Chef Open Source Software Practices repository is currently undergoing content review.

 # Communication
 The Progress Chef Community is committed to keeping our space a fun, safe, and productive place to be, so please review the Community [Code of Conduct](../policies/code-of-conduct.md) before getting started.
 In general: